jtsiomb/vrtris/README.md

 How to run in VR mode
 ---------------------
-To run VRtris in VR, either create a configuration file called `vrtris.conf` with the line `vr = true`, or run it with the command line argument `-vr`.
+To run vrtris in VR, either create a configuration file called `vrtris.conf` with the line `vr = true`, or run it with the command line argument `-vr`.

 Controls